 \\\ Dog Walks

-Featuring dog walking around the UK.
+Featuring dog walking around the UK

-Beautiful walks along coastal routes and sandy beaches.
+Beautiful walks along coastal routes and sandy beaches

-Beaches tend to be flat, with a little shingle in some areas on the backshore, but mostly sandy.
+The beaches benefit from tending to be flat, with a little shingle in some areas on the backshore, but mostly sandy.
 There are organised sloped ways for ease of access in the popular towns of Colwyn Bay and Llandudno.

 Rhos-On-Sea has a smaller, slightly muddy beach where the tide comes into meeting the promenade walks so is unsuitable at high tide to beach visit, however, it has cafes and lots of car parking facilities to enjoy.

 The North Welsh coast is extremely well served with lifeboat stations, at Llandudno, Colwyn Bay, and a little further to the east, Rhyl station.
 You can feel safe by the water that there are excellent emergency services available.
 The RNLI has a website with helpful advice to remind yourself about sea safety.

 The area has various veterinary practices to choose from in case of pet emergencies in Llandudno and Colwyn serving domestic pets.

 To get the very best out of a special day trip – plan in advance